-Man suspected of terrorism attack on UK parliament after driving into pedestrians
+Car hits pedestrians outside UK parliament in suspected terrorism attack

 “At this early stage of the investigation, no other suspects at the scene have been identified or reported to police,” Basu said.
 “There is no intelligence of further danger to Londoners or the rest of the UK in connection with this incident.”

-Police said a silver Ford Fiesta had collided with a number of cyclists and pedestrians before crashing into barriers outside the Houses of Parliament at 0637 GMT.
-No other weapons had been found, Basu said.
+Police said a silver Ford Fiesta was driven through a group of cyclists and pedestrians during the morning rush hour before hitting a barrier in front of the Houses of Parliament at 0637 GMT.

-Camera footage showed the vehicle taking a wrong turn into a group of cyclists waiting at traffic lights before veering across the road and into a lane leading to parliament before hitting the barrier as two police officers jumped to safety.
+Camera footage showed the vehicle taking a wrong turn before veering across the road and into a security lane leading to parliament before smashing into the protective barrier as two police officers jumped to safety.

+The man was detained on suspicion of terrorism offences and no weapons had been found, Basu said.

 Two people were taken to hospital and one woman was still receiving treatment for serious but not life-threatening injuries.

-Armed officers swarmed the scene and cordoned off a large area around the parliament building in central London, usually bustling with tourists and government workers.
+Armed officers swarmed the scene and sealed off a large area around the parliament building in central London, usually bustling with tourists and government workers.

 “I saw the cyclists, injured cyclists.
-I don’t know if he’s hit these people, or if they’ve just dived to escape,” witness Jason Williams told reporters.
+I don’t know if he’s hit these people or if they’ve just dived to escape,” witness Jason Williams told reporters.
 “It didn’t swerve, there was not another car going behind him.
 It looked like it was planned.”

 Images shot by a Euronews journalist showed police pointing their guns at the vehicle shortly after the crash.
 Footage on social media showed a handcuffed man being led away by heavily armed police.